CorySimon/pyIAST/docs/index.rst

    sudo pip install pyiast

-pyIAST runs on Python 3.x only (not Python 2.x).
+pyIAST runs on both Python 2 and Python 3.

 As an alternative method to install pyIAST, clone the repository on `Github <https://github.com/CorySimon/pyIAST>`_. `cd` into the main directory `pyIAST` and run the `setup.py` script in the terminal: